 Hugh Ambrose was one of America’s premier historians.
 The 48 year-old Ambrose left the world too early, but his impact on it changed the landscape of the lives he touched and the causes about which he wrote and cared so deeply.
 Hugh Ambrose died peacefully on May 23, 2015, after a brief illness.

-Hugh Ambrose is the author of The Pacific, a non-fiction account of WWII and he served as the Historical Consultant for The Pacific, an HBO miniseries produced by Tom Hanks, Steven Spielberg and Gary Goetzman.
-The book went on sale March 2, 2010, and the miniseries debuted on HBO March 14.
+Hugh Ambrose was the author of the New York Times bestseller The Pacific, a non-fiction account of WWII and he served as the Historical Consultant for The Pacific, an HBO miniseries produced by Tom Hanks, Steven Spielberg and Gary Goetzman.
+The book went on sale March 2, 2010, and the miniseries debuted March 14.